kermit4/cjp2p-rust/README.md

-This implements everything in spotted and listed in the https://github.com/kermit4/LCDP protocol repo, plus some other things.
-The primary purpose of this repo, is to demonstrate sample use cases connectionless JSON (externally tagged) P2P aka the Least Common Denominator Protocol.
+This uses https://github.com/kermit4/LCDP .
+The primary purpose of this repo, is to demonstrate sample use cases of connectionless JSON (externally tagged) P2P aka the Least Common Denominator Protocol messaging, however there are some users of it now, usually using web interfaces over the websocket that speaks the same protocol though is handled somewhat differently as it's intended only for the node operator's browser.

-It's functional for end users, but the current target audience is p2p devs, so the UI IS minimal and not clearly documented.
+The current target audience is devs, so the UI IS minimal and not clearly documented.

 This will make available any files in the directory ./cj2p/public  It will ignore any requests for anything that has a / or \ in it.